Sweet Cucumber Relish

 METHOD

 1. Place the diced cucumbers, onion, red and green capsicum, celery and garlic in a large mixing bowl.
-Cover with water and add the salt - stir to dissolve.
+Cover with water, add the salt and stir to dissolve.
 Cover with a clean tea towel and allow to marinate overnight in the fridge or at least for a minimum of 4 hours.
 Drain the mixture into a large colander.
 Rinse thoroughly to remove the salt and allow to drain to remove excess moisture.

-2. Place the sugar, vinegar and spices into a preserving pan and bring to boil.
+2. Place the sugar, vinegar and spices into a preserving pan and bring to the boil.
 Turn down and simmer for 5 minutes.

 4. Label and store in a cool dark place in the kitchen or pantry.

 Allow to mature for at least 2 weeks before eating.
-Once opened, store in the fridge and use within 1 month
+Once opened, store in the fridge and use within 1 month.

 NOTES